compilers-course-materials/starter-cobra/README.md

    check for errors, and call the "non-number" error reporting function.
 Test as you go.
 Be aware that if the function call segfaults, it may be because you need to refine step 2.
-3. Fill in all of the `CPrim2` cases, using the error-reporting from the last step.
-Test as you go.
-5. Finish up by completing the `if` case
 4. Implement `print` by compiling it to with a call to the `print` after pushing appropriate arguments.
 Be aware that if the call doesn't work, it may be because of step 2 again.
 Test as you go; be aware that you should test interesting sequences of `print` expressions and let-bindings to make sure your stack integrity is good before and after calls.
+3. Fill in all of the `CPrim2` cases, using the error-reporting from the last step.
+Test as you go.
+5. Complete the `if` case and test as you go.

 ## Handing In